hashicorp/consul/website/source/docs/guides/index.html.md

 * [Geo Failover](/docs/guides/geo-failover.html) - This guide covers using [prepared queries](/api/query.html) to implement geo failover for services.

+* [Minikube with Consul](/docs/guides/minikube.html) - In this guide, you'll start a local Kubernetes cluster with minikube, install Consul,and then deploy two custom services.

 * [Leader Election](/docs/guides/leader-election.html) - The goal of this guide is to cover how to build client-side leader election using Consul.

 * [Monitoring Consul with Telegraf](/docs/guides/monitoring-telegraf.html) - This guide demonstrates how to setup Consul for monitoring with Telegraf.